+There is a need for long-term investment in all aspects of forest management, efficient processing and developing an enabling environment for SFM and internationally competitive trade.
 Adequate and reliable financing for all aspects of forest management continues to be a constraint to SFM in many tropical countries.
 Although harvesting, processing and international trade in timber and a number of other forest products can generate revenue in the short term, funds from these activities are not always sufficient to cover the cost of SFM or, in some cases, are not effectively collected.
-There is also a need for long-term investment in all aspects of forest management, efficient processing and developing an infrastructure for internationally competitive trade.

-Payments for the environmental services provided by forests hold great promise to increase funds available for SFM, but also require investment in new institutions and market arrangements.
+Payments for the ecosystem services3 provided by forests hold great promise to increase funds available for SFM, but also require investment, including in new institutions and market arrangements.
 At the same time, corruption and illegal activity undermine the economic benefits of forests to many countries.
 There is widespread recognition of the importance of secure, long-term tenure and the link between good forest governance and the ability to collect revenue from forest products and services and attract investment in the sector.
 ITTO has demonstrated an ability to develop, implement and evaluate innovative policy tools that can be applied to make progress on the intertwined challenges of SFM financing and forest governance.

-Examples of actions to accomplish this strategic priority through the Biennial Work Programme and projects include:
+Examples of specific actions to accomplish this strategic priority through the Biennial Work Programme and projects include:

-- Develop approaches to financing for SFM and increasing investment in the forest sector - Enhance partnerships with CPF members and other organizations to further develop innovative processes and mechanisms for financing SFM, particularly for financing for small and medium-sized forest enterprises and community-based enterprises - Collaborate with CPF partners (World Bank and FAO) to promote the use of the framework on forest governance - Assist ITTO members to implement the revised SFM guidelines, and develop guidelines for promoting legal and sustainable timber
+- Develop approaches that increase financing from all sources for SFM and increase investment in the forest sector - Enhance partnerships with CPF members and other organizations to further develop innovative financing plans, processes and mechanisms for financing SFM, particularly for financing for small and medium-sized forest enterprises and community-based enterprises - Collaborate with CPF partners (World Bank and FAO) to promote the use of the framework on forest governance - Assist ITTO members to implement the revised SFM guidelines, and develop guidelines for promoting legal and sustainable timber

+Strengthening the capacity of members to improve forest law enforcement and governance, and address illegal logging and related trade in tropical timber is one of the means of achieving the objectives of the ITTA, 2006.
 Continued implementation of the Tropical Forest Law Enforcement and Trade (TFLET) Thematic Programme can contribute to accomplishing this strategic priority.
 The general objective of the TFLET Thematic Programme is to improve national forest law enforcement and governance in tropical ITTO member countries in order to enhance and diversify international trade in tropical timber from sustainably managed forests and to help alleviate poverty in those countries.
 Examples of relevant TFLET-supported activities include: